HCV PROJECT PUBLICATIONS

 2009 Pipeline Report

-July 2009 - TAG’s annual Pipeline Reportsurveys the developments in medicines and diagnostics most likely to improve the lives of people living with HIV, viral hepatitis, and tuberculosis within the next few years.
+July 2009 – The Pipeline Report is TAG's annual survey of the developments in medicines and diagnostics most likely to improve the lives of people living with HIV, viral hepatitis, and tuberculosis within the next few years.
 But in spotlighting what is in the pipeline, the report also identifies critical gaps where research is falling short of the need for better tools to manage these diseases.

 State AIDS Drug Assistance Program (ADAP) Hepatitis Coverage